rmunate/PHP2JS/docs/v4/quick-request/general-structure.md

 ## Payload

-How to send values through QuickRequest.
+How to send values through QuickRequest().

 You have two possible ways to do this, depending on whether you want to send form data or if you want to send an object with specific data to the backend.